AnthroDev/Capstan-Drive/README.md

 I've done minimal testing with these parts, so YMMV.

 STL files have been provided.
+I may revisit this actuator in the future, however, it will remain unsupported/legacy for the time being.

 Good luck.

 # License